Fatimah Hashim

 Tun Fatimah binti Hashim (فاطمة بنت هاشم; 25 December 1924 – 9 January 2010) was a Malaysian freedom fighter who later served as a minister in the Malaysian cabinet.
 Along with her husband, Tan Sri Abdul Kadir Yusof, they were the first and only couple to both be ministers in the Malaysian cabinet.

+in 2009, she received the Merdeka Award under the Education and Community category.

 Political involvement

 The petite-framed freedom fighter, who was the United Malays National Organisation's (UMNO) 315th member, joined the struggle for independence when she was in her 20s.
 She was head of Kaum Ibu Malaya, later known as Wanita Umno, which is the women's wing of the UMNO.
 She was the movement's leader for 16 years until 1972.

 She saw then that there were inadequate facilities and infrastructure for the people under colonial rule, especially for health care and education.
 She recalled that during her visits to Kota Bharu, she had to wait for the water level to subside before she could cross the river to visit villagers because there were no bridges.
 Fatimah said that working alongside luminaries such as Tunku Abdul Rahman, Tan Khir Johari and Tun Abdul Razak was a great experience, and they treated each other like family.

 From an interview in the Malaysian newspaper The Star: